RogueRope/docs/content/docs/main/how-to-get-in.md

 * **April 2 2022:** If you attended the event in 2021, you will receive an email with a voucher code with which you can buy a ticket in the closed pre-pre-sale.
 * **April 2 2022 @ 12.30h:** Start of pre-pre-sale (no stress, you have until the pre-sale to get a ticket).
-* April 11 2022: If you are on the [mailing list](https://roguerope.be/pages/newsletter.html), you will get a pre-sale voucher (1 voucher for every subscriber).
+* **April 11 2022:** If you are on the [mailing list](https://roguerope.be/pages/newsletter.html), you will get a pre-sale voucher (1 voucher for every subscriber).
-* April 19 2022 @ 12.30h: Start of pre-sale.
+* **April 17 2022 @ 12.30h:** Start of pre-sale.
 You can use the voucher code from the mailinglist to buy **1** ticket.
-* May 1 2022 @ 12.30: Start of main sale.
+* **May 1 2022 @ 12.30:** Start of main sale.
 A link to sign up will be posted on FetLife.
 Please note that people requesting a ticket still need to be vetted to be able to buy a ticket.

 ## Step 3: Get to the Location